 - 1. Launch a web browser. - 2.
 In the address field of your web browser, enter the IP address of the switch.
 The login page displays. - 3.
-In the Login Name field, enter admin as the user name, in the Password field, enter your local device password, and click the Login button. - The first time that you log in, no password is required.
+In the Login Name field, enter admin as the user name, in the Password field, enter your local device password, and click the AV UI Login button.

+The first time that you log in, no password is required.
 However, you then must specify a local device password to use each subsequent time that you log in.
+The Overview page displays.

+4. Select Diagnostics > Troubleshoot.

+The Troubleshoot page displays.
-The Overview page displays. - 4.
-Select Diagnostics > Troubleshoot. - The Troubleshoot page displays. - 5.
-In the IP Address/Host Name field, specify the IP address or host name.

-- 6. Do one or more of the following: - Ping: To ping the IP address or host name, click the Ping button so that it turns green. - Traceroute: To send a traceroute to the IP address or host name, click the Traceroute button so that it turns green. - DNS Lookup: To send a DNS lookup to a host name, click the DNS Lookup button so that it turns green. - 7.
+- 5. In the IP Address/Host Name field, specify the IP address or host name. - 6.
+Do one or more of the following: - Ping: To ping the IP address or host name, turn on the Ping toggle so that it displays green and is positioned to the right. - Traceroute: To send a traceroute to the IP address or host name, turn on the Traceroute toggle so that it displays green and is positioned to the right. - DNS Lookup: To send a DNS lookup to a host name, turn on the DNS Lookup toggle so that it displays green and is positioned to the right. - 7.
 Click the Run Tests button.